Colombia country brief

 Colombia has a population of 46.6 million and has five cities with populations over two million – Bogotá (7.6 million), Medellin (2.4 million), Cali (2.3 million), and the Barranquilla/Cartagena region (2-3 million).
 Its large population and geographical position, linking the Pacific and Caribbean, provides Colombia with significant opportunities for future economic growth.

 The first records of Colombians in Australia dates back to four people included in the 1911 Census.
 Colombian migration to Australia remained negligible until the Australian Government’s assisted passage migration program was extended to Latin American countries, including Colombia, in the late 1960s.
 The 2011 Census recorded 11,318 Colombia-born people in Australia, an increase of 98.2 per cent from the 2006 Census.
-More information on the Colombia-born community in Australia can be found at the Department of Immigration and Citizenship’s Publications page.
+More information on the Colombia-born community in Australia can be found at the Department of Social Services Community Information page.

 Australia and Colombia have a history of working in the international community since the end of the Second World War.
 Australia and Colombia both contributed combat forces to the 17-nation United Nations Command during the Korean War (1950-53) and both work together to pursue free and fair agricultural trade through joint membership of the Cairns Group.
 Australia and Colombia cooperate to advance climate change negotiations as members of the Cartagena Group.
 Both countries participate in the WTO Trade in Services Agreement negotiations.